daniCh8/hyp-project-chiappalupi-iannucci/README.md

 ## Documentation

 A full documentation of the project is available both in [pdf](https://hyp-2019-chiappalupi-iannucci.herokuapp.com/) and in [html](https://hyp-2019-chiappalupi-iannucci.herokuapp.com/main.html).
-However, below is provided the full pdf documentation.

 ## Web Documentation